 Over the years, the Fund has grown thanks to the many people who have contributed their time, effort and energy to make it the success that it has become.
 That success is also, in no small part, due to the generosity of the Fund’s many benefactors who have made generous monetary contributions as well as donations of wood, tools, and hand crafted pieces which have been sold at auction or by raffle, the proceeds of which replenish the Fund.
 The Fund’s status as a non-profit organization makes any donations to it tax deductible.
 Members and non-members alike are encouraged to consider giving to the Fund for the furtherance of woodworking craftsmanship.

-Special mention should be made of the Fiske Fund Lumber and Tool Auction.
-In August/September of each year NWA holds a Lumber & Tool Auction at the Shaker Barn, Heritage Lane, Albany, NY.
-Proceeds from this event go to the Fiske Fund to defray costs of woodworkers’ education as well as supporting NWA general funds.
-Lumber, tools and machines donated by friends and members of the NWA are auctioned off during the one day event.
+NWA holds Lumber & Tool sales on a scheduled basis.
+Proceeds from these events go to the Fiske Fund to defray costs of woodworkers’ education as well as supporting NWA general funds.
+Lumber, tools and machines donated by friends and members of the NWA are sold during these events.
 Consignments are accepted as are donations.